Bealby/grandpas-pocket-watch-shop/README.md

 - In your security settings set up 2step-verification.

 - Then click the option 'App passwords' and select 'Mail' as the app type, and 'Django' as the device.

-- A password will then be generated and should be added to the 'Config Vars' in the Heroku.
-As well as `EMAIL_HOST_USER`.
+- A password will then be generated and should be added to the 'Config Vars' in the Heroku, as well as a `EMAIL_HOST_USER`.
+See below:

 | KEY            | VALUE         |
 |----------------|---------------|